 Residential burning is allowed in piles smaller than 10’X10’X6′ outside the Vancouver-Camas-Washougal (southern Clark County) and Battle Ground no-burn areas with a written permit.

-If you would like help determining if you are within a no-burn area, click here for pdf map or contact the Southwest Clean Air Agency at (360) 574-3058.
+If you would like help determining if you are within a no-burn area, click here for the No Burn Area Map or contact the Southwest Clean Air Agency at (360) 574-3058.
 These permits may be obtained at station 63 located at 1200 NE 134th Street in Salmon Creek.
-Contact the Clark County Fire Marshal's office for additional locations.
-You can also download and print the Clark County Residential Burn Permit here.
+Contact the Clark County Fire Marshal’s office for additional locations.
+You can also download and print the Clark County Residential Burn Permit.

 For additional information, please email the Fire District 6 Public Education Coordinator or call us at 360-576-1195